mmendez3800/calculate-term-frequencies/README.md

 # Calculate Term Frequencies
 This is a compilation of programs to practice and understand text frequency calculation using different languages.
 The 25 most frequent terms of a specified text file are presented to the user.
+These programs were inspired from the book *Excercises in Programming Style* by Lopes (9781482227376).

 ## Technologies
 The programs in this project were run using the following: